 - Unexplained weight loss

-People who notice any of these symptoms or signs should talk with a doctor and/or dentist, especially if they don’t go away or get worse.
-Your doctor will ask you questions about the symptoms you are experiencing to help find out the cause of the problem, called a diagnosis .
-This may include how long you’ve been experiencing the symptom(s) and how often.
+If you are concerned about one or more of the symptoms or signs on this list, please talk with a doctor and/or dentist, especially if they don’t go away or get worse.
+Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
+This is to help find out the cause of the problem, called a diagnosis .

 Because many of these symptoms can also be caused by other noncancerous health conditions, it is always important to receive regular health and dental screenings, especially for those who routinely drink alcohol or use tobacco products or have used them in the past.